nparks-kenzan/capstan-1/pipelines/gcp/1-pubsubWpodscaling/README.md

 Now that we have something deployed, let's trigger pod autoscaling.
 This pipeline configures a deployment to allow for auto-scaling for the deployed app.

 IF you already have load generation capability point it to the load balancer and watch kubernetes respond.
-If you do not have that capability you can use this gist.
+If you do not have that capability you can [hey](https://github.com/rakyll/hey).